Exploring the limits of no backward in time signalling: No backwards in time signalling

+Secondly, as far as we can tell, there is no way to guarantee that the $x$ generated by the external party is really freely chosen, and has no `hidden' dependence on $a$ or the input system.
+One could take many precautions, to make the assumption as reasonable as possible but, as far as we can tell, it cannot be ruled out.
+However, it is not our objective here to discuss how to guarantee this.
+Rather in the rest of the paper we assume that this is the case and discuss its consequences.
+This is similar to the measurement-independence assumption in Bell's theorem, whereby the measurement settings must be independent of the hidden variables of the source, and is an implicit assumption that is generally accepted without further discussion.

-\beq p(a|x)=p(a). \eeq which states that the probability of obtaining outcome $a$ cannot depend on which transformation $x$ is applied afterwards (this is similar to the causality condition defined in \cite{Chiribella2010}).
-Since any probability distribution satisfying \eqref{causality_one} can be achieved in either quantum theory or classical probability theory we see that there is nothing particularly interesting in this situation involving only a single party.
+Now, since any probability distribution satisfying \eqref{causality_one} can be achieved in either quantum theory or classical probability theory, we see that there is nothing particularly interesting in the above situation involving only a single party.
 However, as we shall see next, things becomes more subtle in situations involving two or more parties.

-Consider now two parties, Alice and Bob, each of whom is in their own laboratory.
+Consider two parties, Alice and Bob, each of whom is in their own laboratory.
 As before, at some point a system enters Alice's laboratory and she makes a measurement on it, with outcome $a$.
-She then performs some transformation $x$, before sending it out of her laboratory.
+She then receives a classical input $x$ from outside the laboratory.
+Next she performs some transformation on her system, which may depend upon $x$ and $a$, before sending the system out of her laboratory.
 Similarly, at some point a system enters Bob's laboratory.
-Again, he performs a measurement on it with outcome $b$, followed by a transformation $y$, before sending the system out of the lab.
-As above, we assume that the choice of which transformations to make, $x$ and $y$, are made freely by an external party who has no access to $a$ and $b$ or the input system(s).
-Depending on the relative timing of Alice and Bob's actions, it could be that the system that enters Alice's laboratory is the same as the one that left Bob's laboratory; in this case Bob could have influenced its state and therefore the outcome a.
-Importantly however, we assume that Bob doesn't communicate to Alice in any other way during the experiment (or vice versa).
+Again, he performs a measurement on it with outcome $b$, before receiving a classical random variable $y$ from outside.
+He then performs a transformation on his system, which may depend on $y$ and $b$, before sending the system out of the lab.
+As above, we assume that the variables $x$ and $y$ are freely chosen by external parties who have no access to $a$ and $b$ or the input system(s).
+Depending on the relative timing of Alice and Bob's actions, it could be that the system that enters Alice's laboratory is the same as the one that left Bob's laboratory; in this case Bob could have affected its state and therefore the outcome $a$.
+Importantly however, we assume that Bob does not communicate to Alice in any other way during the experiment (or vice versa).

 The situation is then described by the joint conditional probabilities $p(a,b|x,y)$.
 See Fig.~\ref{fig:NBTsetup}.

 Of course, as far as Alice is concerned, all she sees is the outcome $a$ (and the input $x$), and the probability for her to obtain an outcome is just determined by the marginal probability \beq p_A(a|x,y):=\sum_b p(a,b|x,y).\eeq Similarly, all Bob sees is $b$ and $y$, and Bob's outcomes will be distributed according to the marginal probability \beq p_B(b|x,y):=\sum_a p(a,b|x,y).\eeq